traczoskar/currency_calculator_react/README.md

 - easily converts PLN up to amount of "10.000.000.000"
 - you can choose the currency between **EUR / GBP / USD**
+- actual time and date is prompt in the right corner of app
 - animated app logo
 - animated and interactive button
 - animated country flag in the result window